COLA: COarse-LAbel multi-source LiDAR semantic segmentation for autonomous driving: Multi-source domain generalization

 \subsection{Benchmark multi-source domain generalization}

-In addition to the analysis presented here, we expand the ParisLuco3D \cite{sanchez2023parisluco3d} online benchmark to include a track with the coarse labels.
-This new track will allow people to compare multi-source domain generalization methods on a unified label set.
-This new track will be available soon.
+In addition to the analysis presented here, we expand the ParisLuco3D~\cite{sanchez2023parisluco3d} online benchmark to include a track with the coarse labels.
+This new track will allow people to compare multi-source domain generalization methods on a unified label set and is available following the link: \url{https://npm3d.fr/parisluco3d}.